Marineros de Ensenada: Liga Norte de México (2012–present)

 Prior to the 2016 season, the Marineros hired former Diablos Rojos del México player Víctor Bojórquez as their manager.
 That year, they lost to the Toritos de Tecate in six games in the first round of the playoffs.
 In the 2017 season, the Marineros finished with a league-best 52–31 record and swept the Tiburones de Puerto Peñasco in the semi-finals.
 They went on to defeat the Algodoneros de San Luis in seven games in the championship series, winning Game 7 by a score of 3–2 after 10 innings en route to their second LNM title – and third title overall.
 Mariners pitcher Luis Ramírez was named the LNS Final Series MVP after earning three wins.

 After winning the 2017 title, the Marineros manager, Víctor Bojórquez, was hired by the Diablos Rojos and took 15 Marineros players with him.
-In March 2018, the Marineros hired former Diablos Rojos player Sergio Gastélum as his replacement.
+In March 2018, the Marineros hired former Diablos Rojos player Sergio Omar Gastélum as his replacement.
 However, Gastélum left for the Guerreros de Oaxaca midway through the 2018 season and was replaced by Gerónimo Gil in June.
 Ensenada finished the season with a league-best 58–37 record.
 In the semi-finals, they beat the Algodoneros de San Luis in seven games.
 The Marineros went on to win their second consecutive LNM title after defeating the Freseros de San Quintín in six games in the championship series.
 Yousamot Cota, who batted .378 during the playoffs, was named the Final Series MVP.

 The Marineros went 30–30 in 2019 and lost in the semi-finals to the Rojos de Caborca in seven games.
 The LNM cancelled its 2020 and 2021 seasons due to the COVID-19 pandemic in Mexico.
 After two years of inactivity, the Marineros hired José Luis Sandoval as their manager ahead of the 2022 season.
 However, Sandoval was called up by the Diablos Rojos and replaced by Hernando Arredondo in late June.
 The Marineros opened the 2022 playoffs by beating the Algodoneros de San Luis in six games in the semi-finals.
 They went on to defeat the Freseros de San Quintín in the championship series, clinching their fifth title with an emphatic 15–7 win in Game 5.
 Marineros pitchers Vidal Sotelo and Joel Sosa were named co-Final Series MVPs.